-The next Parish Council meeting will be Monday 8th Jan 2024, the Village Hall at 7.00pm.
-Agenda to be published one week before the meeting
+The next Parish Council meeting will be Monday 4th March 2024, the Village Hall at 7.00pm.
+Agenda.

 The parish of Raskelf has a population of approximately 510 people.
 It is situated in the Hambleton district of North Yorkshire, England.
 It lies just off the A19 and is two and a half miles north-west of Easingwold.